 Chances are you used ethanol-blended fuel.
 Regardless, the crucial step is to add fuel stabilizer to the remaining fuel in the tank.
 Run your snowmobile sufficiently so the mixture runs throughout the entire system.
 This is vital for preserving your sled during the extended summer period.

-Recommended Product: XPS Carbon Free Fuel Treatment
+Recommended Product: Opt for XPS Carbon Free Fuel Treatment for superior results.

 LYNX 4-STROKE SNOWMOBILE OIL CHANGES

-Remove one of the access cover screws and loosen the second enough to rotate the access cover out of the way to access the drain plug / plugs.
-Place a drain pan under the sled and remove the drain plug.
+Remove one of the access cover screws and slightly loosen the second one to move the cover and access the drain plug or plugs.
+Position an oil pan under the snowmobile and remove the drain plug.

 Reinstall the plug and protective cover.
-Install new oil filter and O-ring (both included in the XPS oil change kit)
+Install a new oil filter and O-ring (both included in the XPS oil change kit)

-CHANGE THE CHAINCASE OIL
+CHANGING THE CHAINCASE OIL

-Recommended Product: XPS Synthetic Chaincase Oil
+Recommended Product: Opt for XPS Synthetic Chaincase Oil for optimal results.

-Recommended Product: XPS DOT 4 Brake Fluid
+Recommended Product: Opt for XPS DOT 4 Brake Fluid for enhanced braking performance.